How to get to Tui?

 How to get to Tui from Madrid

-Madrid is one of the cities from which many people depart for Tui, and perhaps the easiest point to reach.
-You have several options for doing so.
+Madrid is one of the cities from which the most people depart to Tui, and perhaps the easiest point to reach.
+You have several options to do so.

 By train

-To get to Tui from Madrid by train, you need to take a high-speed train (AVE) or a long-distance train to Vigo.
+To get to Tui from Madrid by train, you must take a high-speed train (AVE) or a long-distance train to Vigo.
 This journey can take between 4 and 6 hours.
-From Vigo, you can take a regional train that will take you directly to Tui in approximately 30 minutes.
+From Vigo, you can catch a regional train that will take you directly to Tui in approximately 30 minutes.

-Another option is to get off the train in Ourense, a journey of about 3 hours, and then take another train to Tui, which will be 1 hour more.
+Another option is to get off the train in Ourense, on a journey of about 3 hours, and then take another train to Tui, which will take 1 more hour.

-Check Renfe’s schedules.
-Keep in mind that Tui’s train station is not in the city center but in Guillarei, about 3 km away.
-You can reach your final destination by calling a taxi in Tui.
+Check the schedules of Renfe.
+Keep in mind that the train station in Tui is not in the city center, but in Guillarei, about 3 km away.
+You can reach your final destination by calling a taxi from Tui.

 By bus

-Another option is the bus, with a journey from Madrid to Vigo of 8 hours with the company AVANZA.
-Once in Vigo, you need to take a bus with the company Lugove, which will take you to Tui in 1 hour and 30 minutes.
+Another option is the bus, on a journey from Madrid to Vigo of 8 hours with the company AVANZA.
+Once in Vigo, you must take a bus with the company Lugove, which will take you to Tui in 1 hour and 30 minutes.

 By car

-If you prefer the freedom of driving, the trip from Madrid to Tui by car takes around 6 hours and covers 600 km.
-A combination of highways and roads will get you to Tui.
+If you prefer the freedom of driving, the journey from Madrid to Tui by car takes around 6 hours and 600 km.
+A combination of highways, motorways, and roads will take you to Tui.

-Tui is well connected with Galicia and Spain through highways and roads
+Tui is well connected to Galicia and Spain through highways and roads

 Can you get to Tui from Barcelona?